valotas/valotas.com/packages/web/src/articles/an-overview-of-devoxx-2013.md

 So, devoxx 2013 is over.
 My first java community (or not) conference is over.
 The thing is that devoxx is not about java.
 It is more a technology/programming conference which I personal find it even better as you have a better overview of what is going on and what the future will be.

 ## Java vs Google
 Having said that, we must have always in mind that it has it's roots in to the java world, but I'm pretty sure that it can make it without it.
-Just like a lot of parts of google have been build with java, it is not the google can not leave without it.
+Just like a lot of parts of google have been build with java, it is not the google can not live without it.
 Oh, did I say google, yes, that is maybe because if you take the half of the talks out of the conference you end up with...
 [AngularJS][angularjs] and [dart][dartlang].
 And that is by considering android talks java related.
 So let's dive into what I got from this conference.

 ### Java 8 is here
 I mean, it has not been shipped, but finally the language gets lambda support.
 That was the most significant thing I took from Mark Reinhold and Brian Goetz.
 As the last one said, we know that the community has been expecting that for a long time but it was a hard thing to implement something in a way to maintain backwards compatibility.

 Never the less, we'll be soon able to use this new idiomatic future of java.
 Apart from that I saw Mark Reinhold's need to state that java is not dead.
-It was his closing statement, but it was kinda comic to try to convince  3500 mostly java developers that already paid to attend a java conference that java is not dead.
+It was his closing statement, but it was kinda funny to try to convince  3500 mostly java developers that already paid to attend a java conference that java is not dead.
 Of course we can take this statement as Oracle's submition to the java language and this is quite exciting.

 From the other point of view, he could just feeling the presure of the competition (Kotlin, Ceylon, Dart, Clojure, Javascript, Scala, Groovy gave their presence to the conference)